hyphacoop/RooLLM/README.md

 # RooLLM

-Hypha Worker Coop gives Roo, its digital pet, access to an LLM.
+RooLLM is a conversational AI assistant designed for Hypha Worker Coop to streamline organizational workflows and enhance productivity.
+Powered by large language models through Ollama, Roo offers a variety of tool calls such as GitHub integration and organizational support capabilities.

+## Overview

-Roo is our chatbot and we gave it access to an ollama API endpoint running on a GPU in our datacenter.
-This project can also run fully locally by installing ollama and running the model yourself.
+Roo serves as Hypha's digital assistant, providing access to an LLM through an Ollama API endpoint running on a GPU in our datacenter.
+This project is designed to be flexible - it can run fully locally by installing Ollama and running the model yourself, or connect to a hosted endpoint.

+### Key Features

+- **GitHub Integration**: Manage issues, pull requests, comments, labels, and other GitHub operations directly through chat
+- **Documentation Search**: Quickly search through Hypha's handbook
+- **Organizational Tools**: Access calendar information, vacation tracking, and other organizational data
+- **Multiple Interfaces**: Use either the web interface or CLI according to your workflow

+Roo is built to be extensible, with a modular tool system that makes it easy to add new capabilities as needed.

 ## Installation